This super easy way to remove pomegranate seeds is amazing! And it takes less than a minute for a whole pom - no fuss, no mess, no water!

 - For demonstration purposes, I have the bowl set on the countertop.
 When I actually do this, I like to have the bowl down in the sink.
 It prevents a mess and it gives you a good angle to do the whacking.

-- Continue to firmly tap (oops! sorry, I meant to say – WHACK) all over the top of the pomegranate until all seeds have fallen out.
-You can turn the pom over at any point to see if there are areas where the seeds seem to be “sticking”.
-If so, focus your whacking on those areas until all seeds are in the bowl.
+- Continue to firmly tap (actually, "WHACK" is the right word) all over the top of the pomegranate until all seeds have fallen out.
+You can turn the pom over at any point to see if there are areas where the seeds seem to be "sticking".
+If so, flip the pom back over and focus your whacking on those areas until all seeds are in the bowl.

 - Repeat with the other half.
-You’ll have a bit of white membrane mixed in with the seeds.
-Just pick this out and discard.
+You'll have a bit of white membrane mixed in with the seeds.
+Just pick this out and discard it.

 - Store pomegranate arils (seeds) in the refrigerator in an airtight container or zippered bag.